-Choosing the right domain extension is very important, as it highlights your site’s purpose and helps to build your brand.
+But, the most crucial part is choosing the right domain extension (such as .com, .net, .org etc.) as it highlights your site’s purpose and helps to build your brand.

-There are over thousands of domain extensions available on the internet.
-Among them, .com, .net, .org, .edu, .info extensions are the most popular and have a large number of users.
+There are over hundreds of domain extensions available on the internet and amongst them, .Com and .Net are the most popular.

-So if you are thinking to buy a domain for your business, blog, organization, or any other purpose, you should know which domain extension is suitable for your website or business.
+If you are planning to register a domain for your business, blog, organization, or any other purpose, you should know which domain extension is suitable for your website, SEO benefits, and price differences, etc.

 What is a Domain Extension?